Memory Culture

 Points of Inquiry

-Memory culture is the social response to tradeable experience — the human adaptation to a world where someone else’s past is available for purchase.
-Like dream culture (the response to commodified sleep) and opacity culture (the response to radical transparency), it develops language and practice to navigate conditions the previous generation never imagined.
+Memory culture is the social adaptation to tradeable experience.
+Like dream culture around commodified sleep and authenticity culture around manufactured value, it develops language and practice to navigate conditions the previous generation never imagined.

 The class dimension mirrors every other system in the Sprawl: the rich buy the best and it marks them as elite.
 The poor buy what they can afford and make it identity.
 The middle consumes the volume product and carries the stigma.
-Memory culture doesn’t invent this pattern — it inherits it and expresses it through a new medium.
+Memory culture didn’t invent this pattern — it inherited it and expressed it through a new medium.

 Displacement drift raises a question nobody wants to answer: at what point does purchased experience replace organic memory so completely that the consumer is no longer the person who started buying?
-The drift is considered irreversible.
-The culture has a word for it but no solution.
+The culture has a word for the drift but no solution.
 The farmers call their consciousness “soil,” and the consumers are slowly paving it over.

 What Nobody Can Explain

-• The provenance question is rude in sharing circles and essential in authentication.
-How did the same culture develop opposite norms for the same question in different contexts — and how does everyone know which context they’re in?
+- The provenance question is rude in sharing circles and essential in authentication.
+The same culture developed opposite norms for the same question in different contexts — and everyone knows which context they’re in without being told.

-• Memory farmers describe their own consciousness as “soil.”
-What does it do to a person to think of their inner life as a medium for growing product?
-The farmers who produce the best crop report the lowest satisfaction with their own organic experience.
+- Memory farmers describe their own consciousness as “soil.”
+The ones who produce the best crop report the lowest satisfaction with their own organic experience.
+They grow rich lives for others and feel their own thinning.

-• The abstainers wear amber pins — the color of the thing they refuse.
-Why identify yourself by the shape of your refusal rather than the shape of your alternative?
+- The abstainers wear amber pins — the color of the thing they refuse.
+They identify themselves by the shape of their refusal rather than the shape of their alternative.
+Nobody can say why that felt right, only that it does.